 - Suppose you have elected to do preimplantation genetic testing (PGT) testing.
 In that case, it takes 2-4 weeks to get results back, so a fresh embryo is not feasible, and the embryos will be cryopreserved (frozen).

 “Embryo biopsy can be done to detect chromosomal abnormalities in the embryo.
 Preimplantation genetic testing takes place 5-6 days after egg retrieval.
-First, the embryo is biopsied and evaluated for chromosomal and genetic abnormalities,” said Natalie King.
+First, the embryo is biopsied and evaluated for chromosomal and genetic abnormalities,” said the program director.
 “The embryologist then chooses only chromosomally normal embryos for transfer, increasing the odds of a healthy pregnancy.”

 Fresh embryo transfer means transferring the embryos in the same cycle in which the hormone stimulating injections have been given, and the oocytes (eggs) have been retrieved from the ovaries.
 The fresh embryo transfer takes place about four to six days after the oocyte retrieval has been done.